JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-deliverability-toolkit.md

 ## Overview

-Email deliverability is essential for ensuring guests receive important information about Eli's Bar Mitzvah.
+Email deliverability is essential for ensuring guests receive important information about Eli's Be Mitzvah.
 This toolkit includes:

 - Technical configuration guides for domain authentication
 - Best practices for email content and sending